AmieDD/ADDVulcan/README.md

 - Can you hear me now?
 - Talk to me Goose
 - I see what you did there
+- Vax the Sat

 ### Communication Systems

 - Phasors to Stun
 - 56K Flex Magic
+- Phasors to Kill

 ### Payload Modules